-Adventurers, explorers and waterbabies of all sizes: prepare to fall hook, line and sinker for family-friendly Elements of Byron Bay, in beachy, outdoorsy New South Wales.
-We’ll eat our beach hat if anyone cries ‘I’m bored!’ here – the hotel doesn’t stint on exciting activities or natural highs.
-Embark on a hiking expedition in the serene green grounds, wheel around on electric bikes, challenge your brood to a game of bocce or giant chess, go horse-riding, skip to Belongil Beach (basically Elements’ backyard) and learn to surf.
-Sample delicious Australian food and drink in Graze restaurant and the bevvy of poolside bars, leaving just enough time to squeeze in tropical treatments at the peaceful spa.
+Waterbabies and outdoor explorers of all sizes will fall hook, line and sinker for Elements of Byron Bay: a family-friendly stay in beachy New South Wales.
+We’ll wager you’ll hear no cries of ‘I’m bored!’ here, thanks to the hotel’s bountiful activities and natural highs.
+Go horse-riding, skip to Belongil Beach (basically Elements’ backyard), learn to surf, embark on a hiking expedition in the serene green grounds, borrow electric bikes and challenge your brood to a game of bocce or giant chess.
+Sample delicious Australian food and drink in Graze restaurant and the bevvy of poolside bars – and don’t forget to fit in a rainforest-inspired treatment in the peaceful spa.

 11am; earliest check-in, 3pm (both are flexible, on request).

 Double rooms from £212.25 (AU$380), including tax at 10 per cent.